HART: High-Resolution Annotation-Free Reasoning Technique through a Closed-loop Framework: Related Work

 \subsection{Visual Grounded Reasoning Models}

 Visual grounding LMMs aim to predict and focus on the key ROIs before actually answering the question~\cite{DBLP:journals/corr/abs-2503-12605}.
 Existing studies highlight that this process is similar to human visual processing and can ensure more accurate answers through grounded reasoning~\cite{zhan2025griffon, DBLP:journals/corr/abs-2403-12966,DBLP:journals/corr/abs-2504-18397,DBLP:journals/corr/abs-2404-09797}.
 There are two lines of work that study the optimization of visual grounding capabilities.
 One direction focuses on directly fine-tuning models on labeled data that contain ground-truth bounding box annotations of key image regions~\cite{shao2024visual, ni2025point, shen2025vlm}.
 The differences between the predicted and ground-truth bounding boxes are used to update the policies.
-For example, Wang et al.~\cite{wang2025traceable} introduce the TreeBench dataset, whose region labels are manually curated by eight human experts.
-Based on this dataset, they explicitly supervised the model’s bounding box prediction for each training instance and reported high grounding accuracy throughout the high-resolution visual understanding process.
 While such approaches can directly optimize the grounding capabilities of LMMs, they require large-scale and costly manual annotations~\cite{li2025self}.

 Another line of research seeks to leverage end-to-end RL to improve grounding capabilities without external visual annotations~\cite{su2025pixel, zheng2025deepeyes, huang2025high}.
 However, these RL-based approaches typically post-train the model leveraging a reward signal derived from only the correctness of the final answer~\cite{wang2025traceable}.
 Consequently, they do not directly optimize grounding performance.
 We observed that annotation-free methods that directly optimize grounding capabilities remain undiscovered, as it is challenging to assess the grounding accuracy without bounding box annotations.
 Leveraging visual feedback, we aim to directly optimize the grounding capability of LMMs.
 Therefore, our work provides a more flexible solution that enables the model to self-verify its localization results for policy updates.